sainath-raja/AgriInsights_Pro_1/README.md

 - What impact does temperature or humidity have on crop yields?
 - Are there consistent seasonal trends in specific regions?

-… are difficult to answer with unstructured or static data.

 ---

 • **Goal of the Dashboard**